gzinyenya/shopping-behavior/README.md

 ## Project Overview

 This project provides a comprehensive analysis of customer shopping behavior using a retail transaction dataset.

+**Access the Full Project Notebook:** [GILBERT_ZINYENYA_PROJECT 835 Colab Notebook](https://colab.research.google.com/drive/1S4yK_qW7FH3mYrnJPb55d12WxzPst4pU?usp=sharing )

 The goal was twofold:
 1. To perform an in-depth Exploratory Data Analysis (EDA) to understand key customer profiles, spending patterns, and product preferences.
 2. To develop a high-performing, **Fairness-Aware Predictive Model** capable of forecasting a customer's purchase category while actively mitigating biases related to Gender and Location.